borgbackup/borg/docs/internals/security.rst

 +++++++++++++++

-The buzhash chunker chunks according to the input data, the chunker's parameters and the secret chunker seed (which all influence the chunk boundary positions).
+The buzhash chunker chunks according to the input data, the chunker's parameters and the secret chunker seed and permutation (which all influence the chunk boundary positions).

 Small files below some specific threshold (default: 512 KiB) result in only one chunk (identical content / size as the original file), bigger files result in